On this page

 - Make sure you know how to cite correctly

-- Talk to a librarian and attend library instruction workshops
+- Talk to a librarian and attend Library and Student Learning Commons instruction workshops.

 You must always acknowledge the original sources that you used.
 Use proper citations whenever you: